How to Write the Best Wage Increase Letter (+ Examples & Tips)

 An illustration showing common mistakes to avoid in a wage increase letter.

 Avoiding common mistakes in wage increase letters is crucial for ensuring the request is well-received and effective.
 Common mistakes include lack of specificity, ignoring company policies, and failing to recognize employee contributions.
 Each of these mistakes can undermine the request and create misunderstandings, so it’s important to address them carefully.
+Considering the employer’s perspective helps avoid these common mistakes by framing the request in a way that acknowledges the company’s financial situation and the employee’s contributions to its success.

 Lack of Specificity